nirgandhi99/Heart-Disease-Classification/README.md

 # Heart-Disease-Classification
 This is a Classification model using Logistic Regression and Random Forest Algorithm.
 You can furthur classify this with different algorithm of your choice.

+To Start just upload these two files into your jupyter notebook and run.